hackclub/blot/public/getting-started/index.md

 **Next, try changing it.
 Can you draw a line from top left to bottom right, instead?
 Could you draw a square?**

 By the way, we are setting the document dimensions to 125x125 because that is a sensible limit, in millimeters, when using a physical Blot machine.
+0,0 is located in the bottom left.
 See [setDocDimensions](/docs#setDocDimensions) for more info.

 You can generate lines in a number of different ways, including plain JavaScript.
 One way to draw a square with sides of length `s` could be: